anttiluode/DaFucV2/README.md

 - Set an initial message to start the conversation.
 - Define the conversation duration and delay between messages.
 - Observe the interaction between the FUCWM model and LM Studio.
+- You may have to change the LM Studio model to match the one you use in the code.
+With old version it works without that.

+This line:  {"role": "system", "content": "You're talking to an experimental AI that is still learning to communicate.
+If it doesn't respond or sends empty messages, please be patient and continue the conversation."}, affects the dialogue a lot.
+Earlier I had a line "You are talking with experimental fractal model."
+And the dialogue was steered towards discussions about fractals without a fail.

+Change it if you want that not to happen

 ### 4. Save/Load Model State
 - Save the current model state to a file.